Welcome to today's edition of the Rush 24-7 podcast.

 They're just going to continue the problem and have an ongoing dialogue.

-I'm talking about with genuine enemies, like Al Qaeda.
+I'm talking about with genuine enemies, like Al-Qaeda.

-We could have embassies in Al-Qaeda country, we could be talking to them left and right, and it wouldn't matter a heel of beans.
+We could be talking to them left and right, and it wouldn't matter a hill of beans.

-But that's not what the point of the uh piece is about or the book about Ruth Marcus's piece was written about.
+But that's not what the point of the piece is about or the book about Ruth Marcus's piece was written about.

 She's actually making the case that manliness presents a problem, not because it leads people to do something wrong, but because it's manly.